codio-templates/hello-turtle-c-/.guides/content/Lab--Strings-1649.md

 ## Tutorial Lab 2: Strings

-You can use the `+` and `*` operators with strings, even though the result is not based on math.
-Using the `+` operator with strings is called concatenation.
+You can use the `+` operator with strings, even though the result is not based on math.
+Using the `+` operator with strings is called *concatenation*.

-Use the text editor open in the left pane, and enter the following code:
+Use the text editor on the left to enter the following code:

 ```c++
 string string1 = "hip ";